How to Start Saving for Your Child’s Future Now

 University students currently pay 40% more in tuition and fees than they did a decade ago.
 The average tuition in Canada is $6,571, which means if costs continue to rise at their current rates, it could cost more than $11,000 per year to attend university in 2036.
 When you factor in living costs, which are also increasing at an alarming rate, you could easily be spending three times that amount each year.
 Unless RESP contributions are increased or new grants are rolled out, it’s very possible that even the most diligent savers won’t have an RESP big enough to pay for their child’s four-year degree.
 Furthermore, if your kiddo decides to pursue graduate or professional school, like medicine or law, it will cost even more out of pocket.
 These degrees currently are six-figure expenses, and they might double after 18 more years.

 So don’t put all your eggs in one basket.
 If you plan to tuck away the full $50,000 for an RESP, this works out to making a $231 contribution per month.
 By putting a little extra in a savings or investment account, you can supplement what you’ll accumulate with the RESP and provide for additional educational costs down the road.

 There are great tools to this purpose, like the Scotiabank Momentum Plus Savings Account.
-This ‘hands off’ account type earns a hefty 1.8% in interest if you make no withdrawals from the account for 360 days.
-Other savings account types, like the Scotiabank Savings Accelerator Account, have slightly lower interest rates, but their interest rates are dependent on the amount you keep in the account (1.050% for any amount above $5K) rather than whether or not you make withdrawals.
+This ‘hands off’ account type earns up to a hefty 1.95% in interest if you make no withdrawals from the account for 360 days.
+And a promotion offered by Scotia boosts this by another 1.05% on deposits made until March 10, 2019.
+That’s 3.00% total–a boon for those saving up for their first child’s arrival.
+Other savings account types, like the Scotiabank Savings Accelerator Account, have slightly lower interest rates, but their interest rates are dependent on the amount you keep in the account (1.050% for any amount above $5K) rather than whether or not you make debits/withdrawals.

 Help Pay for Their Wedding